joannecdyer/joannecdyer.github.com/_posts/2017-01-24-track-your-tv.md

 layout: default
 title: TrackYourTV.com
 repo: track-your-tv
 summary:
     TrackYourTV is a website for tracking which episodes of shows you have watched and when the next episode is coming out.
 It uses TheTVDB API to get the release dates of all the shows, images etc. It is coded in Rails and React, uses Heroku, postgreSQL and Amazon S3.
-screenshots:
+large_screenshots:
-    - /images/WatchScreen.png alt="Screenshot">
+    - /images/WatchScreen.png
 ---

 ### TrackYourTV.com